Oufattole/HR-Attrition/README.md

 # HR-Attrition
 Should I stay or should I go?
-Predicting whether employees will leave.
+Predicting whether employees will leave + why.